codyjrivera/tsm2x-imp/README.md

 Note that the optional parameter [-d] indicates that the matrices are double precision.

-The format of the matrices is binary, with a structure:
+The format of the matrices is binary, with a structure as follows:

 template <typename FloatType>
 struct matrixFormat